NgHngK/AAGCN-Sign-Language-Recognition-999-classes/README.md

-# AAGCN-Sign-Language-Recognition-999-classes
+# AAGCN-Sign-Language-Recognition-1000-classes

 This is an updated version of the old AAGCN model for Sign Language Recognition.
-In this version, I trained the model on 999 classes.
-Yeah, there was a minor issue when capturing the videos so the dataset is lack of 1 label.
-Additionally, the dataset has some missing videos, which caused issues.
+In this version, I trained the model on 1000 classes.
+Yeah, there was a minor issue when capturing the videos so the dataset has some missing videos, which caused issues.
 To address this, I cleaned up and reorganized the code, splitting it into sub-files to make it more professional and easier to manage.

 I also added a solution for labels with too few videos: the code now duplicates existing videos from that label so that each class has enough data for training.